 Not only stressed out, but probably exhausted, broke, and perhaps even a little cranky.
 Living in D.C. there is always something going on, or some event to attend.
 I avoid going to as many as I can (introvert!) but even then there are obligations I can’t avoid and people I want to spend time with.

 My best piece of advice (for myself mainly) is to let my yes be yes and no be no. (James 5:12).

-My problem is I hate saying no to people so I say “Maybeeee” too often, allowing the other person to think I’m going.
-This in turn ends up stressing me out because I try to work through whether or not I can make it/want to go and if I don’t end up going feel bad, if I do – I feel exhausted!
-I’m learning (it’s still an on-going process) to say no upfront, allowing me to remove that obligation from mind and not worry about it.
+My problem is I hate saying no to people so I say “Maybe” too often, allowing the other person to think I’m going.
+This in turn ends up stressing me out because I try to work through whether or not I can make it/want to go and if I don’t end up going feel bad if I do – I feel exhausted!
+I’m learning (it’s still an ongoing process) to say no upfront, allowing me to remove that obligation from my mind and not worry about it.

 But as I said – there are plenty of things we can’t get out of (work!) or even want to go to (Weddings/corn mazes, baseball games, etc –).
 In these cases, we need to prioritize and say no to some activities, even if we want to go.
 It’s also helpful to “schedule” in recovery time if you know you’re going to be busy for a few days in a row.